Mayurwagh98/Javascript-Notes/higer_order_functions.md

   // here even if I do radius.length & radius[i]
   // we will get the same output, but it will be a hardcoded way
-  // to make keep it dynamic, we shall use `this` for (let i = 0; i < this.length; i++) {
+  // to keep it dynamic, we shall use `this` for (let i = 0; i < this.length; i++) {
     output.push(logic(this[i]));
   }